benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/3-ShopOpen/_index.en.md

 ### Recap

 - In this section, you created the first choice state in the workflow.
 This uses an item from a DynamoDB table to determine if the shop is open.
-- You tested this in the console and saw how a Boolean value in the configuration change the path of the workflow.
+- You tested this in the console and saw how a Boolean value in the configuration changes the path of the workflow.

 ### Next steps